yob/pdf-reader/README.md

 Regardless of the internal encoding used in the PDF all text will be converted to UTF-8 before it is passed back from PDF::Reader.

-Strings that contain binary data (like font blobs) will be marked as such on M17N aware VMs.
+Strings that contain binary data (like font blobs) will be marked as such.

 # Former API